Speaking & Keynotes

 Equipping teams to navigate complex data systems and the frontiers of agentic AI.

 " I speak at the intersection of technical depth and human impact.
-My talks are designed for audiences who want to move past 'AI magic' and understand the difficult, brilliant reality of building systems that work. "
+My talks are designed for audiences who want to move past 'AI magic' and understand the real, hard-won experience of building systems that work. "

 Core Keynote Themes